Web Address & Subdomain Guide

 Depending on how your site is created, its URL will be either a wustl.edu subdirectory (sites.wustl.edu/yoursite) or subdomain (yoursite.wustl.edu).

-Examples of Washington University web addresses include:
+Examples of WashU web addresses include:

 • sites.wustl.edu/publichealthsciences